Tchurkin/Sysiphus_Rocket/JOURNAL.md

 **6/19/25** - 2hr - I just found the issue that's been holding me up for a week.
 The drain and source on my pyro MOSFETs were backwards.
 The problem is that EasyEDA had the drain and source bindings from schematic to PCB view switched up.
 I did some more testing though with some trace cutting and jumper wires to flip them back and it sort of worked, but I think my solder connections were too bad.
 I ordered another test PCB and it should arrive in a few days.

+**6/24/25** - 1hr - I am now revisiting the code for the rocket.
+I haven't worked on it in a few months, so it's a little foreign right now.
+I'm trying to combine the sensor data from the IMU and baro to get a more accurate speed/altitude reading.
+I also transitioned to VScode from Arduino IDE.